Katalyst99/Algo-in-C/README.md

 ## 13. Two Sum Problem:
 * This algorithm can be used as a starting point for solving more complex problems, and as a building block in many other algorithms.

+## 14. Missing Number in Array:
+* This algorithm can be very useful while performing calculations or generating reports in the context of data analysis.
+Since the algorithm can be used to find missing values in datasets and to perform calculations accordingly.